dimxy/doc-dev/cc-heir-tokens.md

 Tokens could be fungible and non-fungible.

+Support for tokens is essential part of Custom Consensus contract application.

-## How to add token support to a cc already working with coins
+## How to add token support to a cc contract already working with coins

-Actually
+The logic of working with tokens is very similar to working with coins, the differencies are in cc sdk calls which are specific for coins and tokens.
+So we might make conditional code or use OOP-style virtual functions or templates.
+I prefer templates.